nhsconnect/ITK3-FHIR-eDischarge/pages/design/build_allergy_list.md

 <img src="images/build/allergy_basic_structure.png" style="width:100%;max-width: 100%;">

 ## How to Represent "No Known Allergies" ##
-<br/>First option: Send coded 'No Known Allergies' .Generic issue of handling negation, Initial Proposal :if there are active allergy records , these positive presence of allergies should not be sent with 'No Known Allergies'.
-Other option is to use the list resource and use 'EmptyReason' to send No Known Allergy as text.
+<br/>First option: Send AllergyIntolerance Resource with <b>AllergyIntolerance.code</b> populated with SNOMED CT concept for 'No Known Allergies' and replicate this in <b>Composition,section.text</b>.
+If there are active allergy records , these positive presence of allergies should not be sent with 'No Known Allergies'.
+Other option is to use the list resource and use List.emptyReason' to send No Known Allergy as text and replicate this in <b>Composition,section.text</b>.

 ## Allergy List Item Example ##